 Infrastructure Asset Management

-To ensure all infrastructure assets are managed and maintained to provide services for the community in our region, in a safe and sustainable manner through a whole of Council approach.
+To ensure Council’s infrastructure assets are managed and maintained efficiently and effectively over their lifecycle, in order to maximise services for the community in the Moreton Bay region in a safe and sustainable manner.

 Monies held in Trust by Council